scoronado12/connecti4n/README.md

 # ConnectI4n

-A simple Connect 4 server and client for CPSC 414.
+A simple Connect 4 server and client for our Network Principles course.

+# Usage

+On a second computer or all on localhost, run the server using any any installation of python 3 that includes the standard libraries.
+Then you can run the client and give the IP address of the server, then you start playing.

 # Credits